 The perfect place to start exploring Monterey is along Cannery Row where there are hotels, cafes, art galleries and shops lining the historic main street.
-You can walk to almost anywhere in Monterey from Cannery Row.
+You can walk to almost anywhere from Cannery Row.

 #2 Discover Monterey by Land & by Sea:

 Whether you want to snorkel, paddle board, cycle, kayak, check out Adventures by the Sea for rentals and guided tours.

 - Kayaking: Get in the water and kayak the Monterey Bay National Marine Sanctuary near the McAbee and San Carlos Beaches.
 We kayaked one morning along the Monterey Bay coast, and watched sea otters, seals, sea lions and hundreds of jellyfish float around us.
 There are guided kayaking tours daily – click here for details.

 - Cycling along the Monterey Peninsula Recreational Trail: There’s a 29 mile recreation trail along the coast.
 Rent a bike and enjoy the vistas!
 Click here to reserve your rental.